 Academic – Persons whose work is primarily educational and who are devoting a major portion of their time working at the college level in farm and ranch management, agricultural consulting, rural appraisal and/or appraisal review as instructors, researchers, extension workers or administrators and who have held such positions for two or more years.

 Associate – Those who do not meet the membership requirements of the Professional or Accredited member classifications.
-The Associate member must be providing farm and ranch management, agricultural consulting, rural appraisal and/or appraisal review services for a fee or salary on rural property belonging to others.
+The Associate member must be providing farm and ranch management, agricultural consulting, rural appraisal or related valuation services (such as valuation for taxation), and/or appraisal review services for a fee or salary on rural property belonging to others.

-Affiliate – Those who do not meet the requirements for any other membership classification and are not providing farm and ranch management, agricultural consulting, rural appraisal and/or appraisal review services on rural property belonging to others for a fee or salary.
+Affiliate – Those who do not meet the requirements for any other membership classification and are not providing farm and ranch management, agricultural consulting, rural appraisal or related valuation services, and/or appraisal review services on rural property belonging to others for a fee or salary.

 Retired - Those Accredited, Professional, Associate and Academic members who have held such membership for at least ten (10) years and who no longer provide farm and ranch management, agricultural consulting, rural appraisal and/or appraisal review services on property belonging to others for a fee or a salary may apply for this membership classification.